 As resistance to the plastic epidemic swells and cities and countries carry out bans against single-use plastic products worldwide, we need to carefully consider the implications of this research study.
 At the heart of the issue remains a key question: is the single-use, throwaway model sustainable in the first place?

 At this stage in the game, it might be beneficial for us to carefully consider what comes after plastic.
-The impacts of growing and harvesting raw materials, producing the single-use item in a factory and shipping it all over the world just so someone can use it once and throw it away needs to be picked apart and examined.
+The impacts of growing and harvesting raw materials, producing the single-use item in a factory, and shipping it all over the world just so someone can use it once and throw it away need to be picked apart and examined.

 Is the problem with the material, or with a model of consumption that relies on disposability and the infinite production of stuff?